nordluf/node-pop3-emitter/README.md

 ## Motivation

 This repository is a companion to [node-smtp-receiver](//github.com/femto113/node-smtp-receiver), and shares a similar design.
-Together they provide a the ability to implement a simple mail server capable of receiving messages from other servers via SMTP and retrieving those message via POP3.
+Together they provide an ability to implement a simple mail server capable of receiving messages from other servers via SMTP and retrieving those message via POP3.